NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/Encounter at Blackwall Keep.md

 > [!aside|no-icon]
 > #### Slow Worms
 > While the spawn of Kyuss carry green worms that rapidly convert other creatures into spawn, the obvious zombie-like nature of the spawn makes it hard for them to reach large population areas because they're easily spotted.
 Additionally, these worms cannot penetrate the hides of creatures with high natural armor.
 However, there is a different kind of worm—the “slow worm'"—that works more slowly and subtly, taking days or even weeks to convert its host and revealing its presence only at the last minute.  <br><br>Infection happens when a host creature swallows a slow worm.
 The worm begins to multiply within the host's body, slowly taking over healthy flesh.
 An Infected host must succeed аt а DC 15 Fortitude saving throw every day or lose 1d4 points of Constitution.
-When the creature’s Constitution reaches о, it dies and rises as a spawn of Kyuss 1d6+4 rounds later.
+When the creature’s Constitution reaches 0, it dies and rises as a spawn of Kyuss 1d6+4 rounds later.
 Until the host becomes a spawn, its worms Cannot survive exposure to air; if the host dies from some other cause before the worms kill it, the worms crawl out of the dead host one round later and expire. <br><br>Slow worms can enter ап indefinite hibernation state if kept in liquid, awakening when they enter warm flesh, Worshipers of Kyuss are known to hide the worms in potions, wine bottles, and beer barrels, hoping to infect large numbers of victims with the worms and causing a horrible outbreak of spawn when the hosts succumb to the infection.
 If the worm is in a dark or opaque liquid or container, a creature drinking it must succeed at a DС 20 [[Skills#Perception|Perception]] check to realize they've swallowed something solid (the check is DC 10 if the worm is visible within the container), otherwise they are unaware of the infection. <br><br>Anything that kills or delays a normal spawn worm has the same effect on a slow worm.
 Other variants of Kyuss worms exist as well, including some capable of creating more powerful Spawn that retain their abilities from life in undeath, and others capable of creating the horrific creatures known as the worms that walk.

 A stooped lizardfolk wearing necklaces and bracelets of animal's teeth stands at the ready, a snake coiled nearby.
 In one corner of the room are two human prisoners—a male soldier and a female mage—unconscious and bound.
 The shaman, Hishka, is wary but not immediately hostile (unless the worm-infected lizardfolk in 6C is dead and witnesses told the shaman that the PCs are responsible for the worms), Hishka is one of the chosen few of Semuanya, a sterile hermaphrodite gifted with an unusually keen mind.
 The shaman is unhappy with the aggressive stance of the new king, believing that open hostilities against the much larger population of [[Ardentia City]] will only spur the humans to greater excesses of aggression against the lizardfolk tribes, but is at a loss as to how to remove the king from his position of power.